Authorization to Live Off Campus

 - Those students currently living off-campus have 1st priority for authorization to live off campus.

-- Students who will be entering their fourth (or greater) year of study in the Fall Semester of 2018 and who submitted requests by the off-campus application deadline have 2nd priority for authorization to live off campus.
+- Students who will be entering their fourth (or greater) year of study in the Fall 2019 semester and who submitted their off-campus application by the advertised deadline have 2nd priority for authorization to live off campus.

 Academic standing is NOT a factor in determining priority for consideration for authorization to live off campus.

 Undergraduate students authorized to live off campus may not live in certain properties off campus.
 The landlords of these properties have failed to support University efforts to enforce good neighbor standards of behaviors by their student tenants.
 Therefore, undergraduate students may not live in these properties.
-If you live in any of these proscribed properties during the fall 2018 semester, your off-campus authorization for the entire 2018-2019 academic year will be voided and you may be required to live on campus.
+If you live in any of these proscribed properties during the fall 2019 semester, your off-campus authorization for the entire 2019-2020 academic year will be voided and you may be required to live on campus

 - 3706 Benham Avenue